 - Work with Webelos den leaders to encourage them to plan to move into the troop with their Webelos Scouts and to serve as either committee members or assistant Scoutmasters.

 - Conduct a Scoutmaster conference under the guidance of the Scoutmaster covering the meaning of the Scout Oath and Law, the advancement program, troop camping, the patrol method, summer camp, and personal equipment.

 - Work with the Cubmasters to implement a meaningful Webelos to Scouts crossover ceremony at the pack’s Blue and Gold Banquet.
-Arrange for each Webelos Scout to receive a unique form of recognition like a Troop t-shirt or neckerchief and Boy Scout Handbook, along with the Arrow of Light Award.
+Arrange for each Webelos Scout to receive a unique form of recognition like a Troop t-shirt or neckerchief and Scouts BSA Handbook, along with the Arrow of Light Award.

-- Make sure to highlight the benefits of the Boy Scout program and emphasize why it is so important for Webelos to join a troop.
+- Make sure to highlight the benefits of the Scouts BSA program and emphasize why it is so important for Webelos to join a troop.

-Do you have any Webelos to Boy Scouts transition tips that have worked in your council?
+Do you have any Webelos to Scouts BSA transition tips that have worked in your council?
 Share with us in the comments below!